pablocastilla/llm-openai-langchain-playground/README.md

-# langchain-embeddings
-playground with langchain and embeddings
+# Playground for LLM, openai, langchain and so on

 ## create a virtual environment